RapidAPI/DevRel-Stack-Data/lms/courses/building-node-js-app-javascript-noob/06-api-key-secure-dotenv.md

 ---
-title: Crypto News
+title: How to keep your API key secure using dotenv
-slug: crypto-news
+slug: api-key-secure-dotenv
 description: ''
 publishedDate: 2019-08-22T15:20:28.000Z
 lastModifiedDate: 2019-08-22T15:20:28.000Z